cs2103jan2016-f14-4j/main/README.md

 - Floating: add \<taskname\>
 - Deadline: add \<taskname\> on/by \<date/time\>
 - Event: add \<taskname\> from \<date/time\> to \<date/time\>
-- Adding hashtags/ priorities: [any of the above 3] + "#hashtags !!!"
+- Adding hashtags/ priorities: [any of the above 3] + "#hashtags !!!" (adding of priorities must come after adding of hashtags)

 Examples:
 <ul>